January 2015 Speaker of the United States House of Representatives election: Nominations

 The House Republicans met on November 13, 2014, and unanimously renominated John Boehner for the speakership of the House of Representatives.
 Representative Cathy McMorris Rodgers, the Chair of the House Republican Conference, placed Boehner's name in nomination on January 6, 2015.

 The House Democrats, who met on November 18, 2014, chose unopposed Nancy Pelosi through a voice vote as the Minority Leader as well as nominee for speaker.
 Her name was placed in nomination on January 6, 2015, by Xavier Becerra, the Chair of the House Democratic Caucus.

 On January 6, 2015, after House Republican Conference Chair Cathy McMorris Rodgers nominated John Boehner and House Democratic Caucus Chair Xavier Becerra nominated Nancy Pelosi for the office of the speaker on behalf of their respective parties, three more names were placed in nominations by some of the Republican representatives.
 Ted Yoho of Florida was nominated by Thomas Massie of Kentucky, Louie Gohmert of Texas by Jim Bridenstine of Oklahoma, and Dan Webster of Florida by Steve King of Iowa.

 Republican dissent

 Republican lawmakers took to social media to find support for a new speaker of the House.
 On January 6, Randy Weber tweeted support for Louis Gohmert in an attempt to take votes from John Boehner.
 Justin Amash went on Facebook to rally for support for a new candidate.
 He stated that the Republican Majority in Congress would have more leverage against Barack Obama with a new speaker.
 Thomas Massie of Kentucky told reporters they wanted to push to vote to a second ballot.
-A second ballot for the speaker of the House had not happened since 1923.
+A second ballot for the speaker of the House was last needed in 1923, and would not be needed again until 2023.